Morteza Khaleghi, PhD, LMFT

 Creative Care’s reputation for clinical excellence can be traced back to its beginnings in 1989 when Dr. K was the first clinician to show an unswerving commitment to treating all of the coexisting conditions driving his patient’s addictions.
 Soon his dual-diagnosis approach was proving to be so successful that other well-known facilities began referring their toughest clinical challenges into Dr. K’s Creative Care.

 I remember my heartbreak so intensely.
 My brother had attempted to sever his own throat.
 That was the first time my brother attempted suicide.
-I took him to a premiere hospital.
+I took him to a premier hospital.
 They insisted on discharging him the next day.
 I searched for a place that could help him.
 Though my resolve was relentless, I could not help but come away empty-handed.
 The options were another hospital or nothing.

 It was 1981 when I lost my brother to his second suicide attempt due to a mix of benzodiazepines and alcohol.
 The loss of my beloved brother and my own childhood trauma- stemming from the death of my mother-drove my professional mission: to adequately treat people with acute mental health difficulties and addiction issues.
 I believed then as I do now that every suicide is preventable.
-Every half can become whole again with a tender hand and dedicated community.
+Every half can become whole again with a tender hand and a dedicated community.
 That is Creative Care.

 In 1989 we opened our first facility.
 We became the first entity in Southern California to uncover, identify, and treat the underlying issues and trauma while simultaneously treating addiction.
 Creative Care thrives today because of a team we call family.
 My gratitude is endless.
 Finally, I ask that none of us forget the difference a loving and brave community can make to the world.